swamiiyer/swamiiyer.github.io/_pages/cs210/programming_environment.md

 > Download and install [Visual Studio Code](https://code.visualstudio.com/sha/download?build=stable&os=linux-deb-x64) (aka VSCode).
 >
 > Launch VSCode, click on the Extensions icon on the left sidebar, search for the *Extension Pack for Java* extension and install it.
-Next, search for *vscode-pdf* extension and install it.

 > To test your environment, download and unzip the [`dsaj.zip`](https://www.cs.umb.edu/~siyer/teaching/dsaj.zip) under `~/workspace`, launch VSCode, open the folder `~/workspace/dsaj`, and run the following commands in the VSCode terminal (can be launched by selecting *Terminal &rarr; New Terminal*):